Georgia’s Rules of the Road and Driving Laws

 Georgia’s “Rules of the Road” exist for a reason.

-Georgia’s driving laws are called the “Rules of the Road,” and as any Georgia accident lawyer can tell you the Rules exist for a reason—to keep drivers and their families safe.
+Georgia’s driving laws are called the “Rules of the Road,” and as any Atlanta car accident lawyer can tell you the Rules exist for a reason—to keep drivers and their families safe.
 Breaking a rule of the road, whether you pass another vehicle improperly or fail to yield to a school bus, can have deadly repercussions.
 When a driver breaks the rules while driving in Georgia, there ae consequences.
 Traffic violators can cause serious injuries and even death in some cases.
 Let’s go over some of the rules of the road from the official Code of Georgia.

 When a driver is “negligent,” that driver can be held responsible for the consequences of his or her actions.
 Under Georgia law, a driver is negligent if the driver fails to show “that degree of care which is exercised by ordinarily prudent persons under the same or similar circumstances.”
 O.C.G.A. § 51-1-2.
 In normal terms, negligent means careless.
 Usually, a negligent driver made a careless mistake, such driving over posted speed limits, but didn’t mean to hurt anyone.
 For instance, if a driver accidentally fails to stop in time and hits another car, pulls out in front of another vehicle because he or she didn’t see it, or accidentally drifts out of his or her lane, that driver is negligent.
 Distracted driving is often the cause of negligence among GA drivers.

 Negligence Per Se